andrii2g/licensing-demo/docs/00-decisions.md

 - Dedicated server-account storage is accepted only by server/admin APIs.
 Production client/FFI store reads still require root ownership.
 - A protected identity journal makes first identity publication recoverable.
 High-water metadata remains after local removal; a new verified lease can repair an older installed file without lowering the high-water mark.
 - Managed wrapper is a reusable LicenseGuard.Managed project; sample lifecycle uses an internal TimeProvider for deterministic tests.
+- GitHub Actions workflows are omitted at the user's request.
+Validation remains local through scripts/check.sh and the existing demo, AOT and release scripts.
+- Repository maintenance uses one deployed SQLite migration and a required asset-integrity manifest for byte-exact contracts and cryptographic fixtures.
+Source layout and validation commands live in the architecture and testing guides.